When I use the AWS Load Balancer Controller in Amazon Elastic Kubernetes Service (Amazon EKS), I get a "WebIdentityErr" error message.

 Short description

-You get this error when you use the AWS Load Balancer Controller in Amazon EKS due to the following reasons:
+When you use the AWS Load Balancer Controller in Amazon EKS, you might receive the following error:

 - Incorrect service account configurations

-- Incorrect trust relationship of the AWS Identity and Access Management (IAM) role that's used in the service account
+- Incorrect trust relationship of the AWS Identity and Access Management (IAM) role that you use in the service account

-With AWS Load Balancer Controller, worker nodes perform the tasks.
-These worker nodes must be granted access to the AWS Application Load Balancer or AWS Network Load Balancer resources using IAM permissions.
-You can set up the IAM permissions using IAM roles for the service account.
-Or, you can attach the IAM permissions directly to the worker node's IAM roles.
-For more information, see Load Balancer Controller installation on the Kubernetes website.
+When you use the AWS Load Balancer Controller, you must use IAM permissions to allow worker nodes to manage Application Load Balancer or Network Load Balancer resources.
+To set up the IAM permissions, use IAM roles for service accounts (IRSA), or attach the IAM permissions directly to the worker node's IAM roles.
+For more information, see AWS Load Balancer Controller installation on the Kubernetes website.

 Resolution